Ground Beef Tacos

 Simmering the meat in diced fire-roasted tomatoes added even more flavor.

-I’m more of a tortilla person than a hard shell taco person, but I felt like I had to go with the shell to properly honor the classic.
+I’m more of a tortilla person than a hard shell taco person, but I had to go with the shell to properly honor the classic.

-While I love the fancy tacos found on countless restaurant menus, this basic at-home version brought back wonderful dinner table memories.
+While I devour the fancy tacos found on countless restaurant menus, this basic at-home version brought back wonderful dinner table memories.